-TAX ABATEMENT POLICY . . .
-The City has adopted a tax abatement policy.
+TAX ABATEMENT POLICY...
+The City has a tax abatement and incentive policy; the most recent version was adopted in 2016.
 In 1990, the City council adopted a resolution setting guidelines and criteria for granting abatements in reinvestment zones created within the City.
 These guidelines specifically note that incentives are limited to companies which create new wealth and do not adversely affect existing businesses operating within the City.
-The City Council approved the following tax abatement agreements:
+The City Council has approved the following tax abatement agreements: